“What’s your nationality? Are you Chinese or Japanese?”

 Another boy yelled, “Hey China girl, yeah, where are you goin’?
 Don’t you like us?
 Guys, I think she’s a Jap girl.”
 They all pulled their eyelids back, mocking me.

-“Yeah, she’s a Jap–kill her!”
+“Yeah, she’s a Jap.
+Kill her!”
 They laughed and bantered as they shot me with their imaginary machine guns.

 It had been over ten years since the end of WWII, but Hollywood war movies were abundant.
 “Kill the Japs!” hurled from the mouths of kids, and the epithets were palpable–war does that to people.

-In my book, COOKING FOR HER EYES, Translation of a Sonata, A Story of Music, Food, Love, and Death, I wrote about the lives of Japanese Americans living in Hawaii.
+In my book, COOKING FOR HER EYES, Transcription of a Sonata, A Story of Music, Food, Love, and Death, I wrote about the lives of Japanese Americans living in Hawaii.
 A portion of the excerpt is as follows:

 “Reading books about the nisei, second-generation of Okinawan descent like my parents who lived in Hawai’i, I learned how complicated and conflicted their lives were.
 During and after WWII, the nisei were wrought with discriminatory, painful, and disrespectful, if not unconstitutional, incarceration of their fellow Japanese American friends by their American government.
 And they were shunned with disdain by many Caucasian Americans.
 America’s society, bringing the nisei shame and embarrassment, made it all too difficult for many nisei to discuss.
 It’s no wonder that sansei, third-generation like me, were left with silence from our parents…”